SimonPGM/WINEPCA/README.md

-# MINSTPCA
+# WINEPCA
-Reducing MINST data set by using principal component analysis.
+Reducing WINE data set by using principal component analysis.